breki/demeton/pomodoro-Demeton.md

 - implement a proper resampler

 ## Mon 11.11.
+- Removed `SrtmTileFile` record because it was just a design obstacle.
+- Started working on a new implementaton ofr `fetchSrtmTile` code because the old one was just too unwieldly to support levels.

 ## Sun 10.11.
 - Started working on fetching SRTM tiles from higher levels.